-Additionally, in order to make certain that only the certified backup authority key is used, the public portion of the authority key should be hashed and stored in pTPM NVRAM, in a section that is writable only by the platform owner.
+Additionally, in order to make certain that only the certified backup authority key is used, the public portion of the authority key must be verified before use.
+One option is that the backup authority public key should be hashed and stored in pTPM NVRAM, in a section that is writable only by the platform owner.
 The Virtual Platform Manager is required, in this scheme, to check the hash of the public key it uses for encrypting backups against this value in the pNVRAM before it is used.
+Alternately, the backup authority public key could be measured into a pTPM PCR during system boot (for example, by including the key in the Manager’s code); as long as the key is included in the TCB, any boot of the system which must pass pTPM PCR verification will only use approved authority keys.
+This second approach also allows an appraiser to confirm the identity of the backup authority.

+It is critically important to note that without appropriate verification of the backup authority’s public key, the vTPM data could be encrypted and sent directly to an attacker!
+This is therefore one of the most sensitive operations in the lifecycle of the entire platform.

 Rollback Prevention Discussion (informative)

+The approach to rollback prevention recommended by this specification, described in detail in Section 11, uses the monotonic counter to track the most recent state of the system, and has the vPlatform Manager maintain signed associations between current vTPM data hashes (and any other vPlatform Manager data which may need rollback protection) and the current value of a monotonic counter.

-The approach to rollback prevention While updating all stored vTPM HMACs every time any vTPM is saved burdensome in some implementations, vTPM non-volatile state changes rarely.
+While the monotonic counter approach requires updating all stored vTPM HMACs every time any vTPM is saved, it is not expected to have a high performance impact, because even though each save may be burdensome in some implementations, vTPM non-volatile state changes rarely and the infrequency of save operations should minimize impact.
 Barring applications making heavy use of the vTPM’s monotonic counters or NVRAM, we would expect most vTPMs to not even need to be saved once on most boots.
-Any rollback prevention approach rooted in hardware will have similar burdens for use cases which update frequently.
+Any rollback prevention approach rooted in hardware will have similar burdens for use cases which update frequently, since pTPM hardware is much slower than software.
 The monotonic counter approach also allows us to avoid one of the major hazards of the more obvious rollback prevention approach, using the pTPM’s NVRAM.

 Although the pTPM’s NVRAM could theoretically be used to store a simple hash of the vTPM’s data (or, more likely, a hash of the vPlatform Manager’s data, which contains the hashes of data for all vTPMs on the system), the pTPM’s NVRAM has a limited number of writes in its lifetime, and a system with frequent vTPM updates might burn out the NVRAM, rendering the TPM useless and preventing any further updates from having any rollback prevention at all.
 In contrast, the monotonic counter is required to be able to sustain a frequent (several times per second) update schedule for years.